Camera Obscura & The World of Illusion

 Housed in a beautiful red sandstone neo-gothic palace, the Scottish National Portrait Gallery offers a range of different displays to tell Scotland’s story.
 With portraits of famous historical figures such as Mary Queen of Scots, Prince Charles Edward Stuart, and Robert Burns, as well as more recent Scottish heroes and heroines of science, sport, and the arts, the gallery allows visitors to immerse in history, surrounded by incredible architecture.

 Admission is free and the gallery is open daily 10am-5pm, closing at 7pm on Thursdays.
-The portrait gallery is a short 12-minute walk from the hotel.
+The portrait gallery is a short walk from our Edinburgh hotels.

 The Writers’ Museum